The key points scoring positions and maneuvers in IBJJF, Grappling Industries and More.

 - Notes: Must have legs uncrossed, must hold for three seconds to score.

-Back control is when the back athlete controls their opponent’s back using their legs and feet between their opponent’s thighs, while being in a position to trap at least one of their opponent’s arms.
+Back control is when an athlete controls their opponent’s back using their legs and feet between their opponent’s thighs, while being in a position to trap at least one of their opponent’s arms.
+The opponent’s arm cannot be trapped above the shoulder line.

 In IBJJF rules, the four points are not awarded if the attacker crosses or triangles their legs but rather an advantage is given.